relativitydev/transfer-api-samples/README.md

 Verify the solution builds successfully.

 #### Copy Files and Add to Project
 The sample repository includes a few helper classes and a small test dataset.
-All of the files listed below are copied from the `C:\Projects\transfer-api-samples` cloned repository and added underneath the `C:\Projects\Relativity.Transfer.Sample\Relativity.Transfer.Sample` directory.
+All of the files listed below are copied from the `C:\SourceCode\transfer-api-samples` cloned repository and added underneath the `C:\SourceCode\Relativity.Transfer.Sample\Relativity.Transfer.Sample` directory.

 * Create a `Resources` solution folder
     * Navigate to the Solution Explorer tab